Lech-iyoko/JARVIS/README.md

 Today's AI assistants are powerful, but fundamentally "blind."
 They react to commands and analyse static snapshots of the world.
 This project explores a different paradigm: **predictive understanding**.

-JARVIS-CV is an experiment to test the hypothesis that by using a predictive world model like Meta's **V-JEPA**, we can create an assistant that learns the underlying dynamics of its environment.
+VISION is an experiment to test the hypothesis that by using a predictive world model like Meta's **V-JEPA**, we can create an assistant that learns the underlying dynamics of its environment.
 Instead of just describing *what is*, it builds an internal model to anticipate *what's next*.
 This is a step towards an AI co-pilot that offers truly contextual, proactive assistance.

 *For a deeper dive into the philosophy behind this project, read my Substack post: [Link to your Substack post here]*